JeremyWildsmith/bazaarbot-java/README.md

 This is a translation of the original bazaarbot module to Java with some minor changes / fixes ( https://raw.githubusercontent.com/larsiusprime/bazaarBot )

+I will probably continue to make changes / refactor or expand this code as I integrate it with my current game, Project Station 13.

 bazaarBot - Original Description
 =========